container-storage-interface/spec/spec.md

     Type type = 1;
   }

+  message AlphaFeature {
+    enum Type {
+      UNKNOWN = 0;
+    }

+    Type type = 1; // REQUIRED
+  }

   oneof type {
     // RPC that the controller supports.
     RPC rpc = 1;

+    // AlphaFeature indicates that an experimental feature is offered by
+    // the node service.
+    AlphaFeature alpha_feature = 2;
   }
 }
 ```